top of page

-(Book) Forming Divine Will Habits
+(New Book) Forming Divine Will Habits

 This is the first of my books on Divine Will.
 It consists of fifty chapters of inspirational writings which I have been receiving for many years and which have taken on a more public instructional slant since my introduction to Divine Will in 2014.
-Reading through the chapters gradually leads one to a more conscious awareness of how to live in Divine Will on a day to day basis, and it is now available both as an ebook and a paperback on Amazon.
+Reading through the chapters gradually leads one to a more conscious awareness of how to live in Divine Will on a day to day basis, and it is now available both as an eBook and a paperback on Amazon.

-For the Australian Amazon Site please click here:
+For the Australian Amazon Site, click here:

 If you wish to order it from your local bookshop, just give them the name of it and the book number,